 National Executive Director, Mood Disorders Society of Canada

-Mr. Phil Upshall is the National Executive Director of Mood Disorders Society of Canada.
+Mr. Phil Upshall is past National Executive Director and current Senior Policy Advisor to the Mood Disorders Society of Canada.
 He is also:

-- Stakeholder Relations Advisor for the Mental Health Commission of Canada;
+- Senior Policy Advisor to the CEO of the Mental Health Commission of Canada

-- Immediate past National Executive Director of the Canadian Alliance on Mental Illness and Mental Health (CAMIMH);
+- Co-founder and first Executive Director of the Canadian Alliance on Mental Illness and Mental Health (CAMIMH)

-- Past member of the Institute Advisory Board of the Institute of Neuroschieces, Mental Health and Addication;
+- A past member of the Institute Advisory Board of the Institute of Neurosciences, Mental Health and Addiction, CIHR

-- Member of expert mental health panels for Statistics Canada, Health Canada, CIHI etc.
+- A member of a number of expert panels for Stats Canada, Health Canada, CIHI and others.

 - Dr. Erin E. Michalak, PhD